pkardas/notes/books/ddia.md

 mitigate the risk of silent corruption.

 ACID databases has led us toward developing applications on the basis of blindly trusting technology.
-Since the technology we trusted worked well enough most of time, auditing mechanisms were deemed worth the investment.
+Since the technology we trusted worked well enough most time, auditing mechanisms were deemed worth the investment.

 Having continuous end-to-end integrity checks gives you increased confidence about the correctness of your systems, which in turn allows you to move faster (like automated testing software).